code-nicolas-huber/finance-reporting/README.md

 ## License

-The source code of this website is licensed under the license linked [here](LICENSE.md).
+The source code of this application is licensed under the license linked [here](LICENSE.md).

 ---